Winterflower/winterflower.github.io/_posts/2020-12-12-down-for-the-cause.md

 At night we slept in the old employee dorms, an act that had once been a badge of honour, a sign that we were down for the cause, now a prison, dowm because of the cause, not our cause.

 There was the lingering smell of old ambition in these rooms.
 But also old sex, sad sex, escape-from-dead-bedrooms sex, sex with no-consent, sex with dubious consent, against corporate policy-sex.
 An expectation, of something without shape or name.
 And we were trapped, within it, within the torturous present and the torturous memories of the past that enabled this present.
-The final frontier, to which  which we never quite managed to extend our technoutopian dreams of the future, that is where we escaped to.
+The final frontier - our thoughts -  to which  which we never quite managed to extend our technoutopian dreams of the future, that is where we escaped to.